Cray-HPE/docs-csm/417-MGMT-NET-FLOW-CONTROL.md

 sw-leaf-001# write memory
 ```

+## Switch-to-Switch Connections for MLAG, VLT, or VSX
+Flowcontrol settings are defined elsewhere for the links between redundant Dell, Mellanox, or Aruba switches.
+This includes IPL and keepalive interfaces.
+This document is not relevent for those links.

 ## Switch-to-Switch Connections

 We want to disable flowcontrol in both directions for all switch-to-switch connections: spine-to-leaf; spine-to-CDU; spine-to-aggregate; and aggregate-to-leaf.
 (It is unlikely that any system has every type of connection.)
 We will first cover how to identify which ports are part of a switch-to-switch connection, and then we will provide the commands to make the changes.
 We will provide the commands for each switch group separately, but it is strongly recommended to make the configuration changes for each end of the connection in short order; for example, for a spine-leaf connection, do not make the changes on the spine side, if you cannot also make the changes to the leaf switch end of the connection within a couple minutes.